-- Appointments must be scheduled 48 hours in advance.
+- Appointments must be scheduled at least two business days in advance.
 Please Note: Saturdays, Sundays, and holidays are not considered business days.

 - You can choose whether to take your test at the Chester or Midlothian Campus.

-- Virtual appointments are subject to instructor's approval.
+- Virtual appointments are now available - subject to the instructor's approval.